unclecheese/react-selectable/README.md

 # Selectable items for React

-Allows individual or group selection of items using the mouse.
+Allows individual or group selection of items using the mouse or touch.

 ## Demo
 [Try it out](http://unclecheese.github.io/react-selectable/example)